 Registering with Disability Support Services

 By law, students who have disabilities are not required to identify themselves as having a disability.
-Although encouraged to register with Disability Support Services (DSS) immediately upon entrance to Seminole State, it is not uncommon for students to forgo seeking assistance until they experience difficulties with coursework.
+Although encouraged to register with Disability Support Services (DSS) immediately upon entrance to Seminole State, it is not uncommon for students to forget to seek assistance until they experience difficulties with coursework.

 Students who would like to be considered for academic accommodations need to visit any one of our DSS campus locations to discuss options that might be available and how to register (see steps to register at the bottom of the page).
-All services provided by DSS are provided at no cost to the student and are based upon the individual student's needs.
+All services provided by DSS are offered at no cost to the student and are tailored to meet the individual student's needs.
 The responsibility for determining a student's eligibility for services rests with the DSS staff.

 Altamonte SpringsALT-107407.404.6005